 A plant-based diet can mean one of several things.
 For some it includes cooked food.
 For others it means eating foods as minimally processed as possible.
 This generally means raw, or living foods.
 Cooking food is processing food.
 Cooking changes your food and the way your body reacts to it.
 Many people choose raw or living foods to heal their body, to lose weight, to increase energy and to feel more in tune with the divine.
+In this post let's dive into the basics recipes for a raw food diet.

 While there are more pre-packaged raw food items available all the time, eating raw means making your own freshly prepared meals for the most part.
 This is ideal because it is less expensive and your food is fresher and tailored to your taste preferences.